ryankueter/CheckValidators/README.md

 ## About

-**Check Validators** is a free .NET library, available from the [NuGet Package Manager](https://www.nuget.org/packages/CheckValidators), that provides a simple, elegant, and powerful way to validate and guard your data using the power of Linq expressions.
+**Check Validators** is a free .NET library, available from the [NuGet Package Manager](https://www.nuget.org/packages/CheckValidators), that provides a simple, elegant, and powerful way to validate and guard your data using the power of LINQ expressions.
 You can also write your own validation extensions and use them in your own project without modifying this library.

 ### Targets:
 - .NET 6